neftjs/neft/index.coffee.md

 *Object* Dict::toJSON()
 -----------------------

-Returns an object which can be stringified to JSON.
+This method returns object ready to be stringified to JSON.

-Check `Dict.fromJSON` to reverse this operation.
+Check *Dict.fromJSON* to reverse this operation.

 		toJSON: ->
 			@_data